-A minor classified as a “Contract Minor” is one that is unique to a particular student, established via a “contract” between the student and a small team (2-3) faculty advisors who agree to assist in the development of the program requirements and monitoring of student progress toward completion thereof.
+A minor classified as a “Contract Minor” is one that is unique to a particular student, established via a “contract” between the student and a small team (two-three) faculty advisors who agree to assist in the development of the program requirements and monitoring of student progress toward completion thereof.

-- must draw upon courses from no fewer than two academic departments in one or more colleges/schools at SLU;
+- Must draw upon courses from no fewer than two academic departments in one or more colleges/schools at SLU.

-- must be formally administered by the college/school from which the highest number of credits earned in the major are generated;
+- Must be formally administered by the college/school from which the highest number of credits earned in the major are generated.

-- Must be well-supported by extant faculty, library, studio and related educational resources at SLU, as determined by the faculty advisors;
+- Must be well-supported by extant faculty, library, studio and related educational resources at SLU, as determined by the faculty advisors.

 - Must meet all other requirements of minors as defined above.